 How they met:

-David and Amanda are a beautiful couple and the way that they meet sounded like God’s plan.
-According to David, when he met Amanda, there were a several signs: He met her on the 5th anniversary of his Dad’s passing away, their first dinner was on the night that David’s nephew, Bradley, was born… At the time, David was diagnosed with cancer and at the stage when he couldn’t leave the cleanliness of his home for a public place.
+At the time, David had a diagnose for cancer and at the stage when he couldn’t leave the cleanliness of his home for a public place.
 He only had his dog accompanied him for nearly a month.
 His praying for someone to come to his life as a company came true when Amanda agreed to came over for dinner.
 He made her favorite, Chicken Piccata.
 And despite of David forgetting about capers – her favorite part of the meal, she was still happy to be there with him.

 David told me about Amanda’s giving up her limited sleeping time after 12+ hour work day to hang out with him, about how she was on hands and knees with his Mom to fight fire ants during Harvey, about how she does not care about the sleepless nights on the couch at MD Anderson holding his hand through medical gloves when David underwent his treatments, or how she filed his nails when David was too beaten down to do it himself.